 One of the main reasons for iPhone warranty claims is cracked and broken screens.

-With the iPhone 5, Apple addressed part of the problem by replacing the glass back casing with anodized aluminum with inlays along the top and bottom made of ceramic glass (on the white and silver model) or pigmented glass (on the black and slate model).
+With the iPhone 5 and iPhone 5s, Apple addressed part of the problem by replacing the glass back casing with anodized aluminum with inlays along the top and bottom made of ceramic glass (on the white and silver model) or pigmented glass (on the black and slate model).

-Apple also used sapphire crystal to cover the rear camera.
-Here’s what Apple has to say about it on the iPhone 5 design page:
+Apple has also used sapphire crystal to cover the rear camera for iPhone 5 and iPhone 5s.
+Here’s what Apple has to say about it on iPhone 5’s design page:

 Although the surface of the iSight camera is as clear as glass, it’s not made of glass.
 It’s actually sapphire crystal, whose hardness is second only to diamond on the scale of transparent materials.
 That means the surface of the lens is far less likely to scratch.